 1940s Sport Coats

 After the war, men’s sport coats were the first to throw off drabness and minimalism.
-Patch pockets returned even bigger, patterns were bolder and colors were no wear near Army tan.
+Patch pockets returned even bigger, patterns were bolder, and colors were no wear near Army tan.

-The bush jacket, common in the early 1930s, returned in a hip length style complete with 4 pleated patch pockets and an extra wide collar.
+The bush jacket, common in the early 1930s, returned in a hip-length style complete with 4 pleated patch pockets and an extra wide collar.
 It was made of colored flannel instead of the previous light cotton tan.
 On many jackets, buttons were replaced by the zipper.
 Fashionable men wore these summer bush coats with Indian madras walking shorts (knee length) or casual flannel sacks and a foulard scarf.

-Blending solid and pattern also emerged in the late 1940s.
-It wasn’t uncommon to wear a sports coat with a solid front body with plaid or check print arms and back.
+Blending solids and patterns also emerged in the late 1940s.
+It wasn’t uncommon to wear a sport coat with a solid front body with plaid or check print arms and back.
 Western influence was also seen in a yoke design around the chest and shoulders.
 By 1948, the new Bold Look was in place.
-It had men wearing wide lapels, broad shoulders and big patterns.
+It had men wearing wide lapels, broad shoulders, and big patterns.
 Corduroy and seersucker fabrics contributed to this period of confident casualness.

 1940s Men’s Casual Trousers

-Solid colors of green, grey, blue, brown, and tan were staples while more unique patterns like plaid, pinstripes, diagonal stripes, pin check, and herringbone in medium blues, maroons and browns were favored.
+Solid colors of green, grey, blue, brown, and tan were staples, while more unique patterns like plaid, pinstripes, diagonal stripes, pin check, and herringbone in medium blues, maroons, and browns were favored.
 The California influence was seen in new colors such as russet, bright yellow, gold, and a blue-green.

 Casual trousers featured a narrowed high waist and full hips with wide legs.
-Flat fronts were preferred over a single pleat, although both were acceptable.
+Flat fronts and double pleats were equally popular.
 Waistbands had dropped belt loops, which always had a thin leather belt worn with them.

 1940s denim jeans were high waisted with a long crotch and wide legs that folded up.
 They had large patch pockets on the back and deep side pockets.
 The denim was always a dark wash.